appcircleio/appcircle-docusaurus/docs/publish-integrations/common-publish-integrations/get-approval-from-email.md

 Based on your business requirements, you can designate certain email addresses to require approval, specify others as optional approvers, or set a minimum number of approvals needed from the provided email addresses.

-If some optional users reject, but there is still a chance to achieve the minimum approval count, the step will remain in `Waiting` status, awaiting responses from other users.
-For instance, if the minimum approval count is set to 3, and there are a total of 10 users with only one required user, even if 7 non-required users reject, there is still a possibility of obtaining approval from the remaining 3 users.
-However, if 8 non-required users reject, the step will fail, as the minimum requirement of 3 approvals cannot be fulfilled anymore.
+If some optional users reject the request but there is still a chance to achieve the minimum approval count, the step will remain in `Waiting` status, awaiting responses from other users.
+For instance, if you set the minimum approval count to 3, and out of 10 users, only one is required, the step can still succeed.
+Even if 7 optional users reject, approval can still be obtained from the remaining 3 users.
+However, if 8 optional users reject, the step will fail, as it will no longer be possible to meet the minimum requirement of 3 approvals.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/common-publishflow-components-approval-email-1.png'/>